Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Balance rest with exercise.
 Exercise can help increase your muscle strength and energy.
 Do not exercise for long periods at a time.
 Take breaks often to rest.
 Too much exercise can cause muscle strain or make you more tired.
 Ask your healthcare provider how much exercise is right for you.

-- Eat healthy foods.
+- Eat a variety of healthy foods.
 Too much or too little food may cause weakness or tiredness.
 Ask your healthcare provider what a healthy amount of food is for you.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats and fish, nuts, and cooked beans.

 - Do not use caffeine, alcohol, or illegal drugs.
 These may cause muscle twitching, which could lead to worsened weakness.